 Spanish is offered as the primary world language offering, with a curriculum through Level 5 Honors.
-In SY 22-23, we were excited to add French 1 & 2!
+In SY 22-23, we were excited to add French 1 & 2 and in SY 24-25 we were able to add French 3 & 4!
 Students may also complete their world language requirements through dual credit for other languages.

-\ FRESHMAN SEMINAR & SENIOR SEMINAR CAPSTONE
+❖ FRESHMAN SEMINAR, SENIOR SEMINAR CAPSTONE & THE SENIOR EXPERIENCE

 - All students start their high school experience in Freshman Seminar, where they learn more about themselves and how to be a successful EMHS student. - In the spring of their senior year, all students organize and present a Senior Exhibition portfolio as a component of their Senior Seminar Capstone.
-Through a series of reflective conversations and projects, students explore the connections between who they are and who they want to become.
+Through a series of reflective conversations and projects, students explore the connections between who they are and who they want to become. - The Senior Experience is designed to give students real-world internship/ mentorship/employment experience in the spring of their senior year.

-✤ DISCOVERY PROJECTS
+DISCOVERY PROJECTS

 Discovery Projects are experiential learning projects for all freshmen, sophomores and juniors that take place during the last two weeks of the school year.
-The projects were cancelled in May 2020 and May 2021 due to the pandemic; graduation credit requirements were adjusted to account for the cancellation.
-Discovery Projects have since been redesigned to include a Junior Leadership Project where they mentor freshmen.
+Discovery Projects align with the school's mission of transformative experiences and leadership opportunities.
+Juniors participate in a Leadership Project where they mentor freshmen and plan a 9-day immersive experience in a chosen topic.
 Sophomores participate in a 5-day, out-of-town Leadership Retreat.